smeisner/smart-thermostat/README.md

 * Can be integrated into a home automation system (such as Home Assistant)
 * Cloud connection not required
-* Wifi connected
+* WiFi connected
-* Initial setup (e.g., Wifi credentials) configured via touch screen interface
+* Initial setup (e.g., WiFi credentials) configured via touch screen interface
 * Will act similarly to a person's preferences when it comes to HVAC.
 For example:
     * the temperature set should be dependent upon local forecast
     * If the outside temp is close to the set thermostat temp, suggest opening a window
     * Detect if a window or door is open and disable the heat/AC
-* Use Matter protocol over Wifi (thermostat V2)
+* Use Matter protocol over WiFi (thermostat V2)
 * Provide local web site to control/configure thermostat
 * Allow ssh login
 * Provide diagnostic logging (rsyslog as well?)